 - When visibility permits, the officer on watch will view the immediate area around the vessel for dolphin activity before shooting the fishing gear.
 If dolphin sightings are confirmed, the vessel will move from that immediate area. - Before re-setting the gear, the officer on watch must confirm that the new area is also visibly clear of dolphins. - When a vessel moves for this reason it should be recorded in the ship's log. - If vessel turns are made during trawling, the doors must be hauled to (or above) the surface of the water so the trawl wing ends are closed before undertaking the turn. - Shooting and hauling of fishing gear must be completed as quickly as possible.
-Turns at speed should be avoided when about to haul or during hauling. - Vessels will not shoot or haul the net between the hours of 02:30hrs and 04:30 hrs Note: this procedure does not apply below latitude 40° 30' S. - The Dolphin Dissuasive Device (DDD) shall be deployed on every JMA7 night time tow (record its deployment in the DWG- DDD log form).
+Turns at speed should be avoided when about to haul or during hauling. - Vessels will not shoot the net between the hours of 02:30 hrs and 04:30 hrs (the net may however be hauled with reference to above to cease tow and fishing in that period).
+Note: this procedure does not apply below latitude 40° 30° S. - The Dolphin Dissuasive Device (DDD) shall be deployed on every JMA7 nighttime tow (record its deployment in the DWG-DDD log form).